makkus/freckles_website/pages/02.blog/example-wordpress/item.md

 ## Requirements

 Currently, only Debian Stretch is supported as a host platform (the platform that actually runs Wordpress).
 I haven't tested it on anything else yet.
-Ubuntu doesn't work so far because of an issue with Apparmor I haven't figured out yet.
+Ubuntu doesn't work so far because of an issue with MySQL and Apparmor I haven't figured out yet.
 This should change in the future, as the plan is for every adapter like this one to support as many platforms as possible.

 ## Quickstart